 The Department of Financial Institutions (DFI) seeks talented, qualified individuals who are interested in working in an agency with a mission to serve the public and regulate financial services industries.

-The Personnel Cabinet's online employment system, Career Opportunities System (COS), makes applying for state employment easy.
-To use COS to search for job openings in state government, visit the Personnel Cabinet
+The Personnel Cabinet's online employment system makes applying for state employment easy.
+To search for job openings in state government, visit the Kentucky Personnel Cabinet Job Search

-website and click on "search openings."
-To apply for job postings, you must create a COS account online.
+webpage and click on All Jobs.
+From there, either search by keyword or "Req ID."
+(Most DFI jobs have "financial" in the title, but not all of them.)
+To apply for job postings, you must create an account online.
 Once you have an account, log in to access your profile and use job seeker tools, such as instant email notification about vacancies of interest.
-A visit to the Personnel Cabinet's offices is no longer required.
+A visit to the Personnel Cabinet's offices is no longer required

-If you are interested in joining our team, please visit the Personnel Cabinet
+If you are interested in joining our team, please visit the Kentucky Personnel Cabinet Job Search

 website or call 502-564-8030.
 Also, you may contact DFI directly at 502-573-3390 or 800-223-2579.